Swati4star/Images-to-PDF/README.md

 ### Features
-- Create PDF from multiple images from camera or gallery
+- Create PDF using multiple images from camera or gallery
 - View your converted PDFs
-  - Open, Rename, Delete, print, share files
+  - Open, rename, delete, print, share files
-  - Sort the files order based on a number of options
+  - Sort the order of files based on a number of options
-  - View File details (Path, size, date created ...)
+  - View file details (Path, size, date created ...)
   - Encrypt PDF
   - Decrypt PDF
   - Rotate Pages